Sections

 Converting between OS grid references and longitudes-latitudes.

 The Ordinance Survey is a UK-peculiar geospatial format, ubiquitous via street atlases, hiking charts and (yes) farming and epidemiological maps.
-It is explained in great detail `elsewhere `__, but here is a quick overview:
+It is explained in great detail is several places, but here's a quick overview:

 The OS grid is a set of 25 squares, 500 kilometers a side, arranged 5-by-5 that is superimposed over the UK.
 These squares are addressed A to Z, excluding I, running west-to-east, north-to-south like so: